manaranjanp/UCI-HAR-Dataset/Codebook.md

         colnames( testY ) <- c( "activityid" )
 ```

-+ Joining the files in trainY and testY activity labels to the actual activity names like WALKING, SITTING etc.
++ Mapping activity ids in trainY and testY to the actual activity names like WALKING, SITTING etc.
 ```
         trainY <- join( trainY, activityLabels, by = c( "activityid" ) )
         testY <- join( testY, activityLabels, by = c( "activityid" ) )